A dependent metadata field is a field that's tied to another metadata field. Only certain types of metadata can have dependent metadata.

-If users select Graphic/Layout in the parent asset type field in the example below, a Graphic/Layout dependent field displays.
-If they choose something other than Graphic/Layout in the parent field, a different dependent field displays.
+If you select Graphic/Layout in the asset type parent field in the example below, a Graphic/Layout Type dependent field displays.
+If you choose something other than Graphic/Layout in the parent field, a different dependent field displays.
 In this case, it's Logo Type.

-More information about metadata field formats is available in the "What are the metadata field options?" article.
+Find more information about metadata field formats in this article.

 One of the most common uses for dependent metadata is for licensing of assets and rights management restrictions.
 The parent field can indicate if licensing restrictions apply, and if "yes" is chosen, the dependent field displays to allow users to indicate the specific restrictions.

-Users can refine searches by dependent metadata fields when you enable the Show Dependent Metadata Fields in Refine Search feature on the Features page.
+You can refine searches by dependent metadata fields if you enable the Show Dependent Metadata Fields in Refine Search feature on the Features page.
 Dependent fields must be marked as "available" in the Search Filter option for a metadata type on the Metadata Types page in the Admin app to display in refined searches.

 To create dependent metadata fields: